-To adjust for inflation, the maximum dollar amount for civil penalties for FTC violations increased from $16,000 to $40,000 for all violations listed in the Federal Register Notice.
-These increases will affect 16 provisions of law that the FTC enforces.
+To adjust for inflation, authorities increased the maximum FTC civil penalty from $16,000 to $40,000.
+These increases will affect 16 FTC provisions.

 The Federal Trade Commission

-Although the FTC has no power to assess civil penalties, the statutes that they enforce authorize federal courts to assess civil penalties in civil actions brought by an FTC attorney.
-Courts are allowed to assess civil penalties up to specified maximum dollar amounts against persons found guilty of associated FTC statute violations.
+Although the FTC has no power to assess civil penalties, it can authorize federal courts to assess them.
 To determine a dollar amount, the FTC and court look at the degree of culpability, effect on continued business, history of previous violations or similar conduct, and ability to pay.
 To ease financial hardship, small businesses may apply for a leniency program.

 Contact An FTC Lawyer

 Do you need assistance with an FTC legal matter.
 We’re here to handle it for you.
 Give Gordon Law Group a call today.
 Let’s talk about your situation and how we can help.